L-P/Ivan/README.md

 - `Esc` quits the tracker, only works when the timer is stopped (not paused) to avoid accidentally closing the tracker.
-- `Home` resets the tracker and reloads its configuration from file, only works when the timer is stopped (not paused).
 - `Del` to reset the timer and the tracker, only works when the timer is paused.
 - `-` to undo the last action.
 - `+` to redo the last undone action.